Marcus Lawrence Ward: Civil War

 By 1856, Ward became interested in the growing movement for the abolition of slavery, which led him to become involved in the new national Republican Party.

 In 1858, he traveled west to Kansas, a figurative and literal battleground between pro- and anti-slavery forces, to support the free-state cause.
-He soon returned to Newark, joined the Republican Party because of its anti-slavery stance, became involved in local Newark politics.
+He soon returned to Newark, joined the Republican Party because of its anti-slavery stance, and became involved in local Newark politics.
 He was a delegate to the 1860 Republican National Convention.

 During the American Civil War, Ward became identified prominently with the Union cause, primarily as a philanthropic advocate for those serving in uniform.
 Ward devised and managed one of the first systems in New Jersey for enabling soldiers to set aside monthly allotments of their pay for delivery to their families and gained the nickname "the soldiers' friend."
 He invested personal funds to create a wartime hospital for convalescing service members, and later helped establish a soldiers' home for wounded and disabled veterans.
 Ward soon created an office devoted to aiding veterans, which assisted them in procuring pensions, medical care, and other benefits.

 Later in his career, Democratic critics and opponents would accuse Ward of making personal profit through his management of soldiers' pay, which Ward and Republicans denied.